Frequently Asked Questions

 On the converse side, we have had bruised ribs, torn shirts and one split lip from dealing with horned packers (totally accidental on the goat's part),and we still want horns.
 All of our family and their friends that visit know that grabbing the horns is a total no-no as this single action encourages them to butt people.

 Grabbing their horn tells the goat you are willing to challenge for the dominance place in the herd.
-People have to be more dominate, so must not challange, or allow challenge for their place in the herd.Horns vs No Horns
+People have to be more dominate, so must not challenge, or allow challenge for their place in the herd.Horns vs No Horns

 Horns on a pack goat function as a cooling system - they each have a large blood vessel running through them.
-This allows the animal to cool itself as the blood circulates through the horn.
+This allows the animal to let off some of their excess heat as the blood circulates through the horn.
 The heat dissipates to the surface of the horn.
 Horns are also good for protection against dogs and predators.
 If a goat is bottle raised (and no one played with its horns), it should not drop its horns to people.
 For people that want to or have shown dairy goats, the 4H and the American Dairy Goat Association rules are "no horned animals".
 This is for safety simply because many people do not hand raise their goats, and some breeds of goats tend to be more aggressive than others.
 If one chooses not to keep the horns, the best time to disbud (destroy the horn buds) is when the goat kid is ten days to two weeks of age.Disbudding is best done with the use of a hot iron, as pastes and castrator bands do not work well with goats.
-Whichever you chose, be consistent.It is not reccomended to mix horned and no horns in the same herd.
+Whichever you chose, be consistent.It is not recomended to mix horned and no horns in the same herd.
 It can work but the horned have an advantage over the unhorned.
 (We have both, but we also have 35 acres for the goats to move around in, with nowhere one goat can "corner" another easily.)

 So how do you get pack goats to the trailhead?